saryou/ts_type/README.md

-It generates typescript's type definitions from python's typing
+It generates typescript's type definitions from python's objects.

 1. add type to generator